 Weather station 2.2 miles from here

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Western Coastal Slope:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Western Coastal Slope:

 Featured Route For Western Coastal Slope